 The bill, S.B.
 No. 714, aims to address market distortions in electricity pricing within the ERCOT power region that are caused by federal tax credits, specifically those provided under 26 U.S.C.
 Section 45.
 It mandates the Texas commission and the ERCOT independent system operator to adopt new rules, operating procedures, and protocols to eliminate or compensate for these distortions.
 The bill emphasizes that costs associated with the sale of electricity eligible for these tax credits, including those related to maintaining sufficient capacity during peak demand, should be borne by the parties responsible for imposing those costs.

-Additionally, the bill requires the elimination of existing rules and procedures that adjust electricity prices based on reserve levels and the value of lost load.
-This legislative change is set to take effect on September 1, 2025, and reflects a significant shift in how electricity pricing is managed in Texas, aiming for a more equitable system that accounts for the impacts of federal incentives on market dynamics.
+Additionally, the bill requires the elimination of existing rules and procedures that adjust electricity prices based on reserve levels and the probability of reserves falling below minimum contingency levels.
+This legislative change is set to take effect on September 1, 2025, and aims to create a more equitable electricity pricing structure that reflects the true costs of electricity generation and distribution without the influence of federal tax incentives.